bardia-ardakanian/bardia-ardakanian.github.io/_projects/5_project.md

 ---
 layout: page
 title: Precision Product Aligner
-description: Robotic alignment system for efficient downstream processing.
+description: Automated alignment system for efficient downstream processing.
 img: assets/img/project_preview/Aligner.png
 importance: 1
 category: work
 related_publications: false
 ---

-The **Product Aligner** was designed to streamline initial stages of the production line by positioning products accurately for downstream robotic systems.
-This system represents the foundation of the entire automation workflow.
+The **Product Aligner** was designed to streamline the initial stages of the production line by positioning products accurately for downstream processing.
+This system serves as the foundation for an efficient and fully automated production workflow.

 ### Key Contributions

-- **Robotics for Alignment:**
+- **High-Precision Alignment:**
-  - Developed a high-speed alignment system using **servo motor control** for precision.
+  - Developed a high-speed alignment system using **servo motor control** to ensure consistent precision.
-  - Ensured compatibility with robotic arms and sorting systems.
+  - Optimized the system for seamless integration with sorting and downstream automation systems.

 - **Machine Learning Integration:**
-  - Applied **object detection models** to dynamically adapt alignment based on product size and shape.
+  - Applied **object detection models** to adapt alignment dynamically based on product size and shape.
-  - Enabled real-time feedback loops to reduce alignment errors.
+  - Implemented real-time feedback loops to minimize alignment errors and improve accuracy.

 ### Impact

-- Established the groundwork for a fully automated production line, eliminating bottlenecks.
+- Eliminated bottlenecks in the production workflow, enabling a smooth transition to fully automated processes.
 - Contributed significantly to scaling production capacity from **2.5 tons to 17 tons daily**.

 <div class="row">